prody/ProDy/doc/plugins/index.rst

 ===============================================================================

 This section describes NMWiz Interfaces briefly.
 Click :guilabel:`Help` on the GUI to get instant help.
-In addition, a tutorial that was developed for an earlier version of the plug-in can be obtained from here:
-:download:`Tutorial <nmwiz/NMWiz_tutorial.pdf>`.

 Main Window
 -------------------------------------------------------------------------------